Ritesh-Thorve/LinkTree/README.md

 🖥️ Installation and Usage

-Clone the Repository:
+Clone the Repository
 git clone https://github.com/Ritesh-Thorve/Link-Tree.git
-cd link-Tree
+cd link-tree

-Install Dependencies:
+Install Dependencies
 npm install

-Run the Development Server:
+Run the Development Server
 npm run dev
 Then, open your browser and visit: http://localhost:3000
 ---

-💡 How to Contribute:
+💡 How to Contribute

-Fork the repository:
+Fork the repository.
 Create a new branch:
 git checkout -b feature/your-feature

 Commit your changes:
-git checkout -b feature/your-feature
+git commit -m "Add your feature"

 Push to the branch:
 git push origin feature/your-feature

 Create a pull request.
 ---

 🙌 Acknowledgments

 Special thanks to the creators of Next.js for this powerful framework.
 Feel free to reach out for any queries or suggestions!